hansie23/project-heart-disease/README.md

         - Given clinical parameters about a patient, can we predict whether or not they have heart disease?

 - Data:
-        - The original data came from the Cleaveland data from the UCI Machine Learning Repository. https://archive.ics.uci.edu/ml/datasets/heart+disease /n
+        - The original data came from the Cleaveland data from the UCI Machine Learning Repository. https://archive.ics.uci.edu/ml/datasets/heart+disease <br>
     There is also a version of it available on Kaggle. https://www.kaggle.com/ronitf/heart-disease-uci

 - Evaluation: